 The Linx Gaia is a perfect companion for its wax pen brother, the Hypnos Zero, bringing together eloquence and performance.
 It offers users a unique, all quartz heating chamber and mouthpiece screen to deliver a smooth and flavorful conduction/convection hybrid vapor experience.

 We do fear how the quartz components, mainly the mouthpiece and chamber, will stand up over the test of time and a bit rougher usage.
 We loved the quality of the craftsmanship that went into this device down to little details like the built-in packing tool.

 The signature Linx mouthpiece is a joy to use and provides a decent draw that most users will enjoy.
 The device is not the most portable unit available but it certainly is small enough to take with you for a night out.

 If you think this is the vaporizer for you, be sure to grab one directly from our store, you will get free shipping and a choice of a free gift.

-If you are looking for a similar unit that is not nearly as fragile and offers a bit more portability we definitely recommend checking out the Zeus Smite Plus.
-If you have a Linx Gaia, let us know what you we love hearing from other users!
+If you are looking for a similar unit that is not nearly as fragile and offers a bit more portability we definitely recommend checking out the Utillian 420.
+If you have a Linx Gaia, let us know what you like about it.
+We love hearing from other users!